concord-consortium/codap-guides/README.md

 # codap-guides
-Herein are CODAP guide documents developed, among other things, to make it easier for people to conduct CODAP workshops.
+Herein are the various CODAP guide documents developed, among other things, to make it easier for people to conduct CODAP workshops.